oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

     ![This image shows Collection Rebuild Finished in Indexer tab of Repository Manager Java Applet](./images/appendix2_reindex_screenshot5_3.png "Collection Rebuild Completed in Indexer Tab of Repository Manager Applet")

-## Appendix 3: Reset ADMIN password for APEX/ORDS
+## Appendix 4: Reset ADMIN password for APEX/ORDS

-Use the below steps to reset the ADMIN User Password , if facing any issue like Forgot ADMIN password (or) ADMIN account is locked_
+Use the below steps to reset the ADMIN User Password , if facing any issue like Forgot ADMIN password (or) ADMIN account is locked

 1. Find the latest version schema name:
             ```